 Less than Significant with Mitigation Incorporated.
 As described in more detail below, the construction and operation of the proposed project would generate noise levels from a variety of sources.
 Project construction could temporarily increase noise levels in the vicinity of the campus but would be less than significant with mitigation.
-The operation of the project would not substantially change noise levels in the vicinity of Bracher Elementary School Campus and would not result in a significant noise impact.
+Project operation would not substantially change noise levels in the vicinity of Briarwood Elementary School Campus and would not result in a significant noise impact.